 No one will be happier than me.
 I'll be a star for eternity.

 I don't want to live anymore.
 Through the mill I've learned the score.
 Say goodbye to my old mother.
 And to you brother.
 It sure has been swell.
 I hope I'm not going to...
-When I get to heaven, Guess who will do my plays.
-Gonna roll a seven, Say hello sunny days.

-No one will be happier than I'll be a star for eternity...
+When I get to heaven, Saint Pete will do my plays.
+I will roll a seven.
+Say hello to sunny days.
+No one will be happier than me.
+I'll be a star for eternity...
 Now close the couch, get dressed, the guys are going to be here any minute.